wf-clone-validation documentation

 Nextflow parameter nameTypeDescriptionHelpDefault

 insert_referencestringOptional file containing insert reference sequence which will be used for comparison with consensus insert in the report.Providing a reference sequence can be useful as a QC on the base-level resolution of the the reconstructed insert sequences.
+Users can specify different insert references for individual samples using the sample sheet and including an insert_reference column.
+This cannot be used in conjunction with --insert_reference.

 host_referencestringA host reference genome FASTA file.
 Read which map to this reference are discarded and not used for the assembly.